coralblocks/CoralConfig/README.md

 	}
 }
 ```
-When you run the program above you see in the stdout:
+When you run the program above you see in the _stdout_:
 <pre>
 ---CoralConfig---> You are using a deprecated config key!
 	holder=com.coralblocks.coralconfig.example.DeprecationBasics